Saturday, 3 June 2023

 June 2-3 Across the mountains to the west coast and Alghero

-It was hard leaving Su Gologone, such a peaceful beautiful place but leave we did to travel across the mountains and farmland, passed the remnants of ancient Nuraghe ruins and towers to reach the Alghero on the west coast.
+It was hard leaving Su Gologone, such a peaceful beautiful place but leave we did to travel across the mountains and farmland, past the ruins of ancient Nuraghe and towers to reach Alghero on the west coast.
 It was a lovely drive.

-We stopped at the medieval town of Bosa on the River Temo for lunch and a little wander before taking the scenic road along the coast to Alghero.
+On the way we stopped at the medieval town of Bosa on the River Temo for lunch and to enjoy a short wander before taking the scenic road along the coast to Alghero.

-This was intriguing - a pair of grape vines climbing up the building
+This was fascinating - a pair of grape vines climbing up the building

 Simple lunch - sandwich, beer and fries.

 Top L I am told an Iranian Knapweed.
-The rest wild Angelica of some variety
+The rest lacy wild Angelica of some variety

 People braved the busy coastal road to get a look at the coast